cockroachdb/docs/recommended-production-settings.md

 <div id="windowsinstall" markdown="1">

 CockroachDB does not yet provide a native Windows binary.
-Once that's available, we will also provide documentation on adjusting the open files limits on Windows.
+Once that's available, we will also provide documentation on adjusting the file descriptors limit on Windows.

 </div>

 #### Attributions

-This section, "Open File Limits", is a derivative of Open File Limits by Riak, used under Creative Commons Attribution 3.0 Unported License.
+This section, "file descriptors limit", is a derivative of Open File Limits by Riak, used under Creative Commons Attribution 3.0 Unported License.